LaWebcapsule/orbits/pages/app.md

 When creating an `ActionApp` class, you can complete two properties.
 The `declare` property should be filled with the `Action` class you created.
-The `imports` property should be filled with `ActionApp` whom you plan to use the declared actions.
+The `imports` property should be filled with `ActionApp` whom you plan to use the declared Actions.

-> An action whom its class constructor is not declared in an `ActionApp` cannot be used.
+> An Action whom its class constructor is not declared in an `ActionApp` cannot be used.
 This will immediatly emit an error.

-# Bootstraping an app
+# Bootstraping an Application

 ```typescript
 @bootstrapApp({